defano/wyldcard/README.md

 end y
 ```

-#### Part containers
+#### Parts as containers

 Like variables, a part can also store value.
 When placing a value into a field, the text of the field is changed.
 However, when placing a value into a button, card, background or stack, the part's `contents` property is changed (the `contents` of a part can be seen and edited from the "Info..." dialog in the "Objects" menu).
 Except when dealing with text fields and `popup` styled buttons (combo boxes), the `contents` property does not affect how the part appears on screen.

-In HyperCard, a value could only be placed into button or field parts; WyldCard allows values to be placed into card, background and stack objects, too.
+In HyperCard, a value could only be placed into button or field parts.
+WyldCard allows values to be placed into card, background and stack objects, too.

 For example: